MicrosoftDocs/azure-docs/articles/api-management/self-hosted-gateway-overview.md

 > [!WARNING]
 > This is only applicable to the self-hosted gateway v2.

-The self-hosted gateway provides support for TLS v1.0 and above, except for TLS v1.3.
+The self-hosted gateway provides support for TLS v1.2 by default, with the option to enable TLS v1.0 and/or v1.1 by using [custom domains in the control plane](https://docs.microsoft.com/rest/api/apimanagement/current-ga/gateway-hostname-configuration/create-or-update).

 It uses the following cipher suites for both client and server connections: